 Władysław Szpilman, Wiera Gran, Władysław Szlengel, Gela Seksztajn...
 Famous and cherished before the war, they sang, wrote, composed and painted.
 They spoke Yiddish and Polish.
-During World War II, imprisoned in the Warsaw ghetto, they never stopped being artists.
+During World War II, imprisoned in the Warsaw Ghetto, they never stopped being artists.

 In poetry, he was a bitter observer of life in Poland in the 1930s, including the changes in Polish-Jewish relations and the rise of anti-semitism.
-In the Warsaw ghetto, Szlengel wrote pieces for the cabaret.
-His last poetic project, What I Read to the Dead, was envisaged as an ironic chronicle of life in the ghetto.
+In the Warsaw Ghetto, Szlengel wrote pieces for the cabaret.
+His last poetic project, What I Read to the Dead, was envisaged as an ironic chronicle of life in the Ghetto.
 It was published after his death.
-The most popular poet of the ghetto, known as the 'chronicler of the sinking', Szlengel perished on the 8th May 1943, during the Warsaw Ghetto Uprising.
+The most popular poet of the Ghetto, known as the 'chronicler of the sinking', Szlengel perished on the 8th May 1943, during the Warsaw Ghetto Uprising.

-She was the only one in her family to survive the war, and for the rest of her life, she fought accusations that she collaborated with the Gestapo in exchange for making it out of the ghetto.
-She proved her innocence time and time again, but many continued to believe she was guilty and she was ostracised.
-She published an autobiography in 1980 to address the accusations, and her fervent denials eventually mushroomed into an obsession.
+By the time the war broke out, Wiera Gran had recorded more than 60 songs on 28 albums.
+In occupied Warsaw, she continued to sing in the cafés and cabarets of the Ghetto.
+She was the only one in her family to survive the war, and for the rest of her life, she fought accusations that she collaborated with the Gestapo in exchange for making it out of the Ghetto.
+Gran proved her innocence time and time again, but many continued to believe she was guilty and she was ostracised.
+In 1980, she published an autobiography to address the accusations.

 The painter Gela Seksztajn is one of the best-known figures of the Warsaw Ghetto.
 The Ringelblum Archive preserved more than 300 of her drawings, gouaches and watercolours from the 1930-1942 period, along with her and her husband’s wills.